softwareNuggets/RUST_projects/README.md

 # RUST_projects
-project written for the RUST programming language
+projects written for the RUST programming language